JuliaArbTypes/ArbFloats.jl/README.md

 work” with ArbFloats, please note it as an issue.
 If you have a package that works well with ArbFloats, let us know.

+### About Arb and using Nemo's libraries

+This work is constructed atop a state-of-the-art C library for working with *midpoint ± radius* intervals, `Arb`. `Arb` is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

+The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds; and, with permission, I call them directly.

+###### Hint

+It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius – and sometimes they are.
+When an `ArbFloat` has a nonzero radius, the user sees only those digits that remain after rounding the`ArbFloat\` to subsume the radius.

 ### Appropriateness

 Preferred for extending the precision of floating point computations from 64 bits [17 digits] up to 512 bits [150 digits].
 Recommended for use where elementary or special functions are evaluated to obtain results with up to 250 digits [800 bits].

 #### Conceptual Background